A group of rappers seek to get rich quick.

 Over the next few weeks, they practiced every day.
 Gary wrote more tunes.
 He felt on fire.
 Words poured out of him into his songs.
 It was as if Shakespeare himself had possessed him.

 When they arrived, the bright lights of the Auditorium seemed shocking as they shone down on the hundreds of hopefuls.
 There were people of all ages.
-Many had arrived already dressed in costumes and glamorous clothes, wearing makeup. some wore outlandish attire.
+Many had arrived already dressed in costumes and glamorous clothes, wearing makeup.
 There were guys and girls with musical instruments of all kinds, even a grand piano.
-Juggler, dancers and acrobats practiced wherever they could find a space.
+Jugglers, dancers and acrobats practiced wherever they could find a space.

 “Christ, I didn’t think there’d be this many people here!”
 Baz murmured.